11 October 2012 17:28 [Source: ICIS news]

-There were 28,965 chemical railcar loadings last week, an increase from the 28,577 for the same week in 2010, the Association of American Railroads (AAR) said.
+There were 29,768 chemical railcar loadings last week, compared with 29,344 in the corresponding week of 2011, the Association of American Railroads (AAR) said.

-The weekly chemical railcar loadings data are an important real-time measure of chemical industry activity and demand.
-Railcar loadings represent about 20% of US chemical volumes by tonnage, with trucks, barges and pipelines carrying the rest.
+The weekly logistics data are an important real-time measure of chemical industry activity and demand.
+Railcar loadings represent about 20% of US chemical transportation by tonnage, with trucks, barges and pipelines carrying the rest.

 For the latest chemical news, data and analysis that directly impacts your business sign up for a free trial to ICIS news - the breaking online news service for the global chemical industry.